 Fact Sheet 550

-Side effects are what a drug does to you that you don’t want it to do.
-Medications are prescribed for a specific purpose, such as to control HIV.
+Side effects are what a medication does to you that you don’t want it to do.
+Medications are prescribed for a specific purpose, such as to treat HIV.
 Anything else the drug does is a side effect.

 Some side effects are mild, like a slight headache.
 Others, like liver damage, can be severe and, in rare cases, fatal.
 Some go on for just a few days or weeks, but others might continue as long as you take a medication, or even after you stop.
 Some occur within days or weeks of starting a drug.
 Others may only show up after months or years of therapy.